Part of the Key Freight Documents Guide

 - Tracking: If the master bill of lading number (more on that later) is recorded on the BOL, it can also be used for shipment tracking.
 Other tracking identifiers, like container numbers, are often recorded on the BOL.

 - Payment: The bill of lading is one of the key documents submitted in the Letter of Credit (L/C) process.

 - Insurance claims: The BOL must be submitted when filing a claim for lost or damaged cargo.

 - Insurance liability: If a bill of lading has been issued in a freight forwarder’s name, they can be liable for damage to freight – even if they don’t handle it.

-What You’ll Find on the Bill of Lading Form
+What is Included on a Bill of Lading Form?